Lawrence (musician): Go-Kart Mozart and Mozart Estate

 1999 saw the full-length debut of Lawrence's current project, Go-Kart Mozart, released through his personal imprint, West Midlands Records and distributed by Cherry Red.
 The 2005 follow-up was titled Tearing Up The Album Chart - a wry comment on his failure to achieve commercial success, a habit the album itself did nothing to break.
 UNCUT awarded Lawrence the dubious honour of being "one of the stars fame forgot."

 In 2006, Lawrence began working on a new Go-Kart Mozart album entitled On the Hot Dog Streets that was eventually released in June 2012 to coincide with the nationwide premiere of Lawrence of Belgravia, which documented the making of the record.

+Lawrence has also frequently collaborated with his friend, actress Eva Yelmani.
+In 2025, Yelmani starred in the music videos for Mozart Estate's "Summer Is Here" and "Electric Rock 'n' Roll", both directed by Douglas Hart, from the album Tower Block in a Jam Jar.

-Documentary & book
+Documentary and book

 Filmmaker Paul Kelly directed a documentary about Lawrence, titled Lawrence of Belgravia (a reference both to the Welshman who led the Arab Revolt and the district of Central London in which Lawrence once resided), which was set to premiere at the London Film Festival in 2006, but wasn't ready at the time.
 A 20-minute work-in-progress version of the documentary was screened at the Barbican Centre in London in November 2008.
 A final finished cut of the film had its debut screening at the 2011 London Film festival, followed by screenings in several film and music festivals.

 In 2024 it was announced that a book about Lawrence, titled Street Level Superstar: A Year With Lawrence, was being published by Nine Eight books.
 Written by the UK journalist Will Hodgkinson, the book recounts a year in the life of Lawrence - following on from Hodgkinson's earlier full-length cover feature and interview with Lawrence in the Idler magazine.